mertall/mertall/_pages/about.md

 ---
 ## TLDR

-Mridul is an undergraduate at University of California - Davis (2021) with concentration in Mathematics and Scientific Computation.
-He has proved his problem solving acumen through continual practice with simple and effective methodologies in defining and finding solutions to a problem while he brings the encompassing and diverse experience of delivering unique solutions for a plethora of industries.
+Mridul is an undergraduate at University of California - Davis (2021) with concentration in Mathematics and Scientific Computation
+He has proved his problem solving acumen through continual practice with [simple and effective methodologies](https://mertall.github.io/mertall//cv/#skills) in defining and finding solutions to a problem while he brings the encompassing and diverse experience of delivering unique solutions for a [plethora of industries](https://mertall.github.io/mertall//cv/#research)

 ## My Experience